-Ashmore's Board of Directors seeks to maintain a strong corporate culture employing high standards of integrity and fair dealing in the conduct of the firm's activities, compliance with both the letter and the spirit of relevant laws and regulations, and standards of good market practice in all jurisdictions where the firm's business is carried out.
-The Board's aim is to enable Ashmore to demonstrate that the firm is fit and proper to undertake its business, to safeguard the legitimate interests of Ashmore clients and protect Ashmore's reputation.
+Ashmore's Board of Directors seeks to maintain a strong corporate culture employing high standards of integrity and fair dealing in the conduct of the firm's activities, compliance with both the letter and the spirit of relevant laws and regulations, and standards of good market practice in all jurisdictions where the Group's business is carried out.
+The Board's aim is to enable Ashmore to demonstrate that the Group is fit and proper to undertake its business, to safeguard the legitimate interests of Ashmore clients and protect Ashmore's reputation.

-Our UK regulated financial services entity is Ashmore Investment Management Limited (AIML) which is authorised and regulated by the Financial Conduct Authority (FCA).
+Ashmore's UK regulated financial services entities are Ashmore Investment Management Limited (AIML) and Ashmore Investment Advisors Limited (AIAL) which are authorised and regulated by the Financial Conduct Authority (FCA).
 Other investment management subsidiaries located overseas are regulated by the appropriate authorities in the countries of domicile.
 Compliance is a key element in the overall investment architecture of the organisation.
-Our compliance function is fully integrated and co-ordinates the compliance process across all entities in the group.
+The compliance function is fully integrated and co-ordinates the compliance process across all entities in the group.
 Compliance maintains a detailed Compliance Manual which all employees are required to acknowledge that they have read and understood.
 Regular compliance training is given to all employees and new employees are required to attend a compliance induction process.

-We actively promote high ethical standards.
-To support this objective, Ashmore has a published Code of Ethics that sets out the culture, standards and operating principles that guide our actions in the markets in which we operate.
+Ashmore actively promotes high ethical standards.
+To support this objective, Ashmore has a published Code of Ethics that sets out the culture, standards and operating principles that guide its actions in the markets in which it operates.